pauledgarson/FlyLFM-Paul/README.md

 # FlyLFM-Paul

+!!
+This repository is out of date.
+For more recent code (June 2023) see Code Paul Thesis. !!

 This repository contains code used for processing and analysis of whole brain light field microscopy data.

 It contains code from sophie63/FlyLFM repository, used in this publication: https://doi.org/10.1371/journal.pbio.2006732